Products containing CBD now need a validated novel food application to remain on the shelves.

 Preparing your dossier involves a variety of product testing and data gathering exercises.
 Some of these may take as little as 2 weeks, while others can take up to 9 months.

-Below is the list of required assessments, along with estimates on how long each stage takes:
+Below is the list of required assessments for CBD products, along with estimates on how long each stage takes:

 These activities can happen simultaneously, so in total this process should take around 9 months.
 However, timescales can vary depending on the complexity of your product.